bluerosegarden/Academic-Corpus/README.md

 I also use [obsidian](http://obsidian.md/) as a personal knowledge management tool.

 I do not use AI with any of the above tools.

+Feel free to email me at [mail@bluerose.garden](mailto:mail@bluerose.garden) if you have any questions or concerns!